 - Eat These Healthy Foods to Bring Balance to the Mind and Body

-If you want more delicious recipes to take your mental and physical health to the next level, then we highly recommend downloading the Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
+If you want more delicious recipes to take your mental and physical health to the next level, then we highly recommend downloading the Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
 The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!